 Grilled Fish Tacos with Fresh Corn Relish & Chipotle Cream

 Fish tacos come from Baja where it’s beachy and balmy all year ’round and the seafood goes straight from the ocean to the grill.
-Ours are a bit of a mash-up, adding smoky chipotle and some porky goodness.
-A relish of ripe tomatoes and sweet summer corn brings it together for a perfect meal.
+Our grilled fish tacos with fresh corn relish and chipotle cream are a bit of a mash-up.
+A relish of ripe tomatoes and sweet summer corn matched with smoky chipotle and some porky goodness brings it together for a perfect meal.
 Mix up a pitcher of margaritas, call some friends and fire up the grill.
 Everyone will thank you.

 See Cook’s Note on how to shop for the best — and most sustainable — fish.